Alfresco/docs-alfresco/federation-services/latest/config/index.md

 *For the MS Graph Mail connector and the Exchange Email connectors

-In a job MS Graph Mail connector / Exchange Email connector to ECM with the job type set as manage in place, if the user changes the object type to E-Mail Message type through mapping, then when running the job, the external records will generate in ECM with object type as E-Mail Message and the default metadata fields set in the E-Mail Message will not get a value.
+In a job MS Graph Mail connector / Exchange Email connector to ECM with the job type set as Manage in Place, if the user changes the object type to E-Mail Message type through mapping, then when running the job, the external records will generate in ECM with object type as E-Mail Message and the default metadata fields set in the E-Mail Message will not get a value.

 ##### Content Service Connection